Note: You need to be logged into your UCLA email to be able to access and submit through our form.

 Acceptable Genres: Aleph accepts academic essays, studies, and critical reviews of recent work (e.g. books, articles, theses, films, performances, etc.).
 Reviews might take the form of an evaluation of a single work, an assessment of multiple works, or a comprehensive survey of the existing literature on a specific topic.
 Aleph is open to considering scholarly submissions that use different mediums (e.g. video or web media) for on-line publication.

-Submission Deadline: The deadline for the 2018-2019 issue is January 11, 2019 at 11:59pm.
+Submission Deadline: The deadline for the 2021-2022 issue is Friday, January 7th, 2022, 11:59 PM PST.
 Works that are received after the deadline will automatically be considered for publication in the following academic year.

 Submission Criteria: Aleph publishes scholarship that persuasively extends or revises the existing research in its subject area.
 Successful papers clearly articulate their arguments and support them with evidence.
 Aleph does not publish previously published material.

-How To Submit: Please submit your work via our eScholarship database.
-Click the “Submit” button located in the the top-right corner and follow the prompts.
+How To Submit: Please submit your work via our Google Form.

 Multiple Submissions: Although Aleph will only publish one submission per author in each of its editions, authors may submit up to three essays or studies in addition to a maximum of two reviews each quarter.